http4k/www/src/website/content/news/http4k_mcp_has_landed/index.md

 standard that enables AI systems like Claude to interact with your data, tools, and services.
 And naturally, we've built it with the same unwavering commitment to testability that defines everything we do.

-The MCP SDK also supports the latest version of the MCP specification which supports stateless and stateful connections - this is a major advancement in the abilities of the protocol and should unlock mass adoption of the technology - especially with the recent announcement that OpenAI will also be supporting MCP.
+The http4k MCP SDK also supports the latest version of the [specification](https://spec.modelcontextprotocol.io/) which supports stateless and stateful connections - this is a major advancement in the abilities of the protocol and should unlock mass adoption of the technology - especially with the recent announcement that OpenAI will also be supporting MCP.

+We are also very proud to be the first JVM-based SDK to support this new version of the protocol - which the http4k team has been involved in feeding back into via the specification GitHub.

 ## TL;DR - What is MCP?